Fight for You (Jason Derulo song): Composition

 "Fight for You" is an urban-pop ballad with a length of four minutes and two seconds.
 According to Meena Rupani of DesiHits, the song finds Derulo as the male protagonist singing "that he's got a girl in his life he isn't ready to let go of just yet".
-The song contains a sample of the song "Africa" (1982) by American rock band Toto.
+The song contains an interpolation of the 1982 song "Africa" by American rock band Toto.
 Lewis Corner of Digital Spy noted that "Fight for You" features "airy synths and bouncy castle-sized beats".
 During an interview with New! magazine, Derulo explained the concept of "Fight for You", saying: "It's very relationship-based and the line ["fight for you"] means so much, whatever you believe in you should go for.
 The song is based on a personal experience, I was in a relationship and I put myself in that place again where you would do anything to keep the relationship together so I went back to that place."